Firefox and LibreWolf, Gateway to the Internet¶

 Download Firefox from the App Store.

-- Chrome, but also some other Chromium-based browsers are the gateway to Google's ecosystem, including GMail, YouTube, Google Photos, etc.
+Chrome-based browsers are gateways to Google's ecosystem, intertwining with GMail, YouTube, Google Photos, and more.

 -